muhammad-tayyab604/devskrew/README.md

 Visit `http://localhost:3000` to see the website.

 ### 5. Access Admin Panel
-Visit `http://localhost:3000/admin` and use the password `admin123` to access the admin panel.
+Visit `http://localhost:3000/admin` and sign in with your Supabase admin credentials.

 ## Admin Panel Usage